improving-minnesota/flink_loyalty_demo/demo.md

 Verify the data is making to to `products` and `customers` topics.

 ## 4. Data Enrichment
+Now that we have cleaned up `products` and `customers`, let's put them to use!
 We will join data from: Order, Customer, Product tables together in a single SQL statement.

 Create a new table for Order <-> Customer <-> Product join result: